-THE BIG PICTURE Pre jury inspection A Number of non "track" specifics should be checked/observed to ensure efficient race organization.
-Timing gear - in place - operational - back up Safety gear - toboggan - ski patrol Communications - on course - jury Course access and control fencing etc. Public visibility to avoid rec skiers on course Location of temporary shelters Start hut/tent Timing shelter Score board/results posting Competitors gear, lunches, etc. COURSE SPECIFIC Two Roles of TD Informal: Observation/commentFormal: Jury inspection SUPPORT & BACKUP Ensure the equipment required for the course maintenance is adequate and properly positioned - it is much easier to move things downhill than up.
-Mental check list and note locations Gates/Poles - Drill - Gate Key Flags/Panels Shovels Rakes Tiger Torch Axe or saw Relocate if necessary Chemicals Boughs Bunting or Fencing Willy bags/fiberglass bales Tools, duct tape, dye, etc Wedges/hammers Personal pack - knife, tape, UNI driver, thermal blanket, work gloves, - lunch COURSE INSPECTION Start early allow adequate time and attempt a full jury.
-Referees duty to inspect & if reset, inform setter.
+THE BIG PICTURE

+Pre jury inspection

+A Number of non "track" specifics should be checked/observed to ensure efficient race organization.

+- Timing gear in place operational back up

+- Safety gear toboggan ski patrol

+- Communications on course jury

+- Course access and control fencing etc.

+- Public visibility to avoid rec skiers on course

+- Location of temporary shelters

+- Start hut/tent

+- Timing shelter

+- Score board/results posting

+- Competitors gear, lunches, etc.

+COURSE SPECIFIC

+Two Roles of TD

+- Informal: Observation/comment - Formal: Jury inspection

+SUPPORT & BACKUP

+Ensure the equipment required for the course maintenance is adequate and properly positioned - it is much easier to move things downhill than up.

+- Gates/Poles Drill Gate Key

+- Flags/Panels

+- Shovels

+- Rakes

+- Tiger Torch

+- Axe or saw

+- Chemicals

+- Boughs

+- Bunting or Fencing

+- Willy bags/fiberglass bales

+- Tools, duct tape, dye, etc...

+- Wedges/hammers

+- Personal pack knife, tape, UNI driver, thermal blanket, work gloves, - lunch

+COURSE INSPECTION

+Start early allow adequate time and attempt a full jury.

 Let the referee have a voice in meeting time etc. as he may be committed to his own team.
 Avoid cavalier attitude of let's rush and leave the referee on his own.

 Attempt to keep the jury together and competitors well behind.

-Collaborates with TD Same two areas to focus on Fair competition
+Same two areas to focus on

-Safety
+- Fair competition - Safety

+FAIR COMPETITION

+As jury moves down course watch for:

+- Course must comply with the technical requirements

+- Number of gates vertical drop

+- Position and dimensional data of gates

+- Start/finish sequence to set safe/fair line

+- Use of terrain

+- Visibility extend panels confusing backgrounds

+- Markings dye or ink

+- Flat light boughs

+- Course markers speed events

+- Yellow Zones

+- Conditions of the track

+- Gate judges in place and adequate number

+- Judges access to poles etc.

+SAFETY

-FAIR COMPETITION As jury moves down course watch for: Course must comply with the technical requirements Number of gates - vertical drop Position and dimensional data of gates Start/finish sequence to set safe/fair line Use of terrain Visibility - extend panels - confusing backgrounds Markings - dye or ink Flat light - boughs Course markers - speed events Yellow Zones Conditions of the track Gate judges - in place and adequate number SAFETY Judges access to poles etc. Rapid Gate - flexibility Course Access Controlled Soft Snow & Hazards Spill zones including finish clean and packed with hazardous protection where necessary Soft snow removal or packed Track firm and smooth Track hazardous s/b checked a twig can become branch in soft snow conditions Take the time to correct - remove or reset before the competition Protection at photocells, section timing Large clean finish area - no soft tents, soft snow, hazards, tight fences, or scoreboard.
-PROTOCOL Role of TD - observe and be sensitive to: Rights of Referee: Can inspect alone and reset Role of Assistant Referee Role of Course Setter - Should always be consulted on reset, has sole responsibility for setting.
-Role of CH of Course - UDM is the TD who can always rule on the basis of pefety.
+- Rapid Gate flexibility - Course Access Controlled

+Soft Snow & Hazards

+- Spill zones including finish clean and packed with hazardous protection where necessary - Soft snow removal or packed - · Track firm and smooth - Track hazardous s/b checked a twig can become branch in soft snow conditions - Take the time to correct remove or reset before the competition - Protection at photocells, section timing - Large clean finish area no soft tents, soft snow, hazards, tight fences, or scoreboard.

+PROTOCOL

+Role of TD - observe and be sensitive to:

-Role of CH of Course - UDM is the TD who can always rule on the basis of safety.
+- Rights of Referee: Can inspect alone and reset - Role of Assistant Referee - Role of Course Setter Should always be consulted on reset, has sole responsibility for setting. - Role of CH of Course UDM is the TD who can always rule on the basis of safety.